turbot/steampipe-mod-gcp-thrifty/controls/docs/logging.md

 ## Thrifty Logging Benchmark

 Thrifty developers actively manage the retention period of their Logging buckets.
-This benchmark focuses on finding logging buckets with retention period set to more than 30 days.
+This benchmark focuses on finding Logging buckets with retention period set to more than 30 days.

 ### Default Thresholds